shiyangy-xray/mcp/src/cloudwatch-applicationsignals-mcp-server/README.md

 ### Installing for Kiro

-#### 1. Configure MCP Settings

-Add the following configuration to your Kiro MCP settings file at `~/.kiro/settings/mcp.json`:
+- Add the following configuration to your Kiro MCP settings file at `~/.kiro/settings/mcp.json`:

 ```json
 {